tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 * **Was it the Battle Pass getting kneecapped?** You may notice that the prize pool for this TI is [astronomically lower](https://dota2.prizetrac.kr/international2023) than previous years.
 Valve has made the conscious decision to not juice TI's purse with a cosmetic-laden Battle Pass with the implication that more content will come after TI fervor ends when more players are excited to actually play Dota, not watch it.
 * **Was it the TI format changing?** In an effort to make group stage games higher stakes, Valve has now split the 20 TI teams into 4 different groups.
 If you make it past groups, you'll be placed in a playoff bracket the following weekend.
 These two legs are all part of *The Road* to the International.
 The final, *final* weekend, with the top 8 teams, will be considered the 'main' International.

-These forewords are usually more for my benefit so I can keep track of all the happenings from the year, but I know what you're mainly here for.
+These forewords are typically more for my benefit so I can document all the significant happenings from the year.

+I know what you're mainly here for.

 <style>
   table {margin: 0.25em 0; overflow: hidden} tr td {display: inline-block;padding:0 1em 0 0;font-style: italic;border: 0px solid}